 Timestamping feature is used to maintain a precise and accurate time for the workloads.
-This is essential in many markets, especially in the financial where transactions need to be timestamped with minimal accuracy.
+This is essential in many markets, especially in the financial where transactions need to be timestamped with minimal latency.

-10 Note This feature is currently supported on Windows Server 2022 and 2019.
+11 Note This feature is currently supported on Windows Server 2022, 2019 and 11 Client.